weppy extensions extend the functionality of weppy in various different ways.

 Extensions are listed on the Extension Registry and can be downloaded with

-correctly.
-In general, weppy extensions should be named with the format
+Extensions typically have documentation that goes along and shows how to correctly use them.
+In general, weppy extensions should be named in the format

 from weppy import App from weppy_foo import Foo app = App(__name__) # configure the extension app.config.Foo.someparam = "something" # add the extension to our app app.use_extension(Foo) # access extension attributes and methods app.ext.Foo.bar()

 As you can see from the example, extensions have a namespace that access your app's configuration, and after you added the extension to your application using the

 use_extension() method, you can access the extension instance at

 section under writing